 Jing Herbs - Hot water extract in bulk powder form made from prepared roots; a 10:1 ratio.

 Mountain Rose Herbs - Prepared organic bulk fine ground powder and pieces.

 Starwest Botanicals - Cured organic bulk root slices and finely ground powder.

 Plum Dragon Herbs - Grade 1 and Grade 2 options available as a prepared powder or chunk pieces.

 Vitajing Herbs - Powdered extract made from organic prepared roots; a 20:1 ratio.

 Herb Pharm - An 43-53% organic cane alcohol and distilled water extract of prepared roots and is purity verified.

-Tonic teas can be made in advanced and consumed throughout the day for greatest health benefits.
+Tonic teas can be made in advance and consumed throughout the day for greatest health benefits.

 Dried prepared fo-ti is available in thin slices, chunks, pieces or in powdered form.
-All of these variations should be water decocted or simmered in water for at least 20 minutes to an hour or more.
+All of these variations should be decocted (or simmered) in water for at least 20 minutes to an hour or more.